hailiang-wang/mark-markdown-up/README.md

 report them to [GitHub][repo], and I will respond when possible.
 Code contributions are *always* welcome, and ideas for new modules, or additions to existing modules, are also appreciated.

+Markup-Markdown is based on Markdown Preprocessor ([MarkdownPP](https://github.com/jreese/markdown-pp)).

+**NOTICE: MarkdownPP is no longer actively maintained.
+MarkdownPP will not receive any future releases.**

+The Markup-Markdown is a Python module designed to add extended features on top of the excellent Markdown syntax defined by John Gruber.
+These additions are mainly focused on creating larger technical documents without needing to use something as heavy and syntactically complex as Docbook.

+MarkdownPP uses a set of selectable modules to apply a series of transforms to the original document, with the end goal of generating a new Markdown document that contains sections or features that would be laborious to generate or maintain by hand.

+Documents designed to be preprocessed by Markup-Markdown should try to follow the convention of naming files with a .m.md extension(m.md is Markup Markdown for short, ".md" as end so we can leverage Editor's highlight), so that Markup-Markdown can generate a document with the same name, but with the standard .md extension.
+As an example, this document in raw format is named "readme.m.md", and the generated document from Markup-Markdown is named "readme.md" so that GitHub can find and process that document when viewing the repository.

 ## References